haochuan/Express-Socket-PI/README.md

 node server.js
 ```
 - Now open `10.0.1.13` in your favorite browser and to see if you can use the webpage to control the brightness of the lights.

+- If you want to stop the server, press `ctrl + c`.

 ### How to edit code on your computer and then put your local code to PI
 - Suppose that you would like to put the code in your Desktop, open terminal.
 IF you have any isuess to get the code from Github, go through [how to add ssh key on your computer](https://help.github.com/articles/generating-ssh-keys/) then have a try again.